entbappy/Visualizing-High-Dimensional-Data-using-t-SNE/README.md

-# Visualizing High Dimensional Data using t-SNE
+# Visualizing High Dimensional Data using t-SNE (Stochastic Neighbor Embedding)

 Visualization of high-dimensional data is an important problem in many different domains, and deals with data of widely varying dimensionality.
 Cell nuclei that are relevant to breast cancer,